Paris a Pied - Part 2

 The Thinker, Auguste Rodin, Paris, France

-After that, head a block or two further West and then turn South (left) onto Rue Constantine, East (left) onto Rue de Grenelle briefly, then South (right) onto Boulevard des Invalides.
-Walk East (left) on Rue de Varenne and you come across another wonderful find.
+After that, head a block or two further west and then turn south (left) onto Rue Constantine, East (left) onto Rue de Grenelle briefly, then south (right) onto Boulevard des Invalides.
+Walk east (left) on Rue de Varenne and you come across another wonderful find.
 The Musee Rodin is a large private house and garden where Rodin actually lived for years.
 He still lives here in a way, as the whole house and gardens are now filled with his sculptures and artwork.
-Once you’ve taken in all Rodin’s passion and emotion, cross the Boulevard des Invalides, head another block South (left) and then turn West (right) into the French army barracks and gardens.
+Once you’ve taken in all Rodin’s passion and emotion, cross the Boulevard des Invalides, head another block south (left) and then turn west (right) into the French army barracks and gardens.
 Continue through to Invalides, Paris’ military museum and Napolean’s rather fancy tomb.

-When you leave Invalides, continue Wast along the Seine and as you walk, take in all the splendid and unique bridges over the river.
+When you leave Invalides, continue west along the Seine and as you walk, take in all the splendid and unique bridges over the river.
 As you follow the river’s curve Paris’ most iconic monument greets you.

 The queues to climb the Eiffel Tower can be ghastly but watching the illegal souvenir sellers scatter as the police chase them on bicycles passes the time.
 At the top, this being France, Champagne is available.
 There is also a very fancy (read expensive) restaurant, from which you can enjoy the view across the city.